MINI Electric hatchback review

 One advantage of the MINI Electric's motor is a noticeable improvement in refinement, which is excellent for a supermini.
 It's a trait shared with the Honda e, and even if the MINI can't quite match the Honda for ride comfort, it's far from uncomfortable.
 The Electric’s ride isn’t rough but bumps are certainly felt and the car can feel fidgety at low speeds.

 Anyone familiar with a recent MINI interior will be right at home in the electric version; there's the same dinner plate-sized round dashboard with MINI's version of the iDrive infotainment system.
 The digital display ahead of the driver is unchanged; it was introduced on the MINI Electric and now is fitted across the hatchback range.
 It shows everything from your speed to remaining range, although we found that the outer parts of it are hidden behind the steering wheel.
-Interior quality is superb, feeling more luxurious than most will expect in the supermini class, placing the Electric on par with the Honda e and the surprisingly impressive Renault ZOE.
+Interior quality is mostly superb, feeling more luxurious than most will expect in the supermini class, placing the Electric on par with the Honda e and the surprisingly impressive Renault ZOE.

 Unlike other models in the MINI range, trim levels are simply called Level 1, 2 or 3.
 Each version shares sat nav and Apple CarPlay (but still no Android Auto), connected services, cruise control and dual-zone climate control.
 For £2,000 more, Level 2 adds a rear-view camera, part-faux leather seats and different paint and wheels.
-Level 3 costs a further £4,000, making it somewhat pricey, adding a larger middle screen, panoramic sunroof, semi-automatic parking and a Harman Kardon stereo.
+Level 3 costs a further £4,000, making it somewhat pricey, adding a panoramic sunroof, adaptive headlights, semi-automatic parking and a Harman Kardon stereo.
 Collection is best thought of as a design pack, bringing the eye-catching Multitone roof, specific paint colour options and black exterior trim.

 Practicality & boot space